segmentio/segment-docs/src/connections/storage/catalog/bigquery/index.md

 If you notice that you are missing older BigQuery data, it might be due to a [dataset's default table expiration](https://cloud.google.com/bigquery/docs/updating-datasets#partition-expiration){:target="_blank”} in BigQuery.
 The default table expiration sets a standard expiration on all partitioned tables that are created.

-However, you can safely remove these expirations from the tables/dataset and change them to ‘Never’, and change the dataset's default table expiration as needed.
-We will then be able to run a backfill for you to send all the historical data to your warehouse.
+You can safely change the default table expiration to ‘Never’, which removes these expirations from the tables/dataset and changes the dataset's default table expiration.
+Segment can then run a backfill for you and send all of your historical data to your warehouse.